absolute-prune

 This is the description your AI agent reads to decide when to run this skill — the better it matches your request, the more reliably it fires.

 Dead code and dependency cleanup, repo-wide: unused deps, unreferenced exports, unreachable code, orphaned files — removed only with tool evidence, in reversible waves.
 Runs on green main.
 For diff-scoped cleanup use absolute-simplify.
-Triggers on "absolute prune", "remove dead code", "find unused deps/exports", "what can we delete", "clean up orphaned files".About this skill
+Triggers on "absolute prune", "remove dead code", "find unused deps/exports", "what can we delete", "clean up orphaned files".Key capabilities

 Start your first response with the ✂️ emoji.